-Howard W Bailey has been involved with the field of criminal law for over thirty-five years and knows his way inside the legal system: He’s been a police officer, an assistant prosecutor, and now works as a criminal defense attorney for those who’ve been charged with a crime.
+Howard W Bailey has been involved with the field of criminal law for over thirty-five years and knows his way inside the legal system: He’s been a police officer, an assistant prosecutor, and now works as a criminal defense lawyer for those who’ve been charged with a crime.
 So if you’ve been charged with a crime, Howard Bailey’s experience can make a huge difference in how your rights and freedom are protected.
 He has represented hundreds of clients throughout NJ in the Superior Courts, Municipal Courts and the Federal District Courts.
 While the majority of his criminal cases are resolved, downgraded or dismissed, Mr. Bailey’s extensive legal experience in criminal law has had a powerful and positive effect on those cases which have gone to trial.

 A knowledgeable and experienced Criminal Defense Lawyer is someone who specializes in defending the rights of his clients, spending most of his time handling criminal defense cases.
 Ask yourself this question: If you were having brain surgery, would you want a general practitioner or a brain surgeon to do the operation.
 Both know medicine…one simply knows more about a certain area of medicine than the other.
 Before you select the lawyer who will be defending you, make sure the lawyer you are talking to knows what the issues are in your case.
 Some of the questions you should ask are: